zenml-io/zenml/docs/book/user-guide/advanced-guide/environment-management/use-the-client.md

 Pipelines, runs, stacks, and many other ZenML resources are stored and versioned in a database within your ZenML instance behind the scenes.
 The ZenML `Client` allows you to fetch, update, or even create any of these resources programmatically in Python.

 {% hint style="info" %}
 In all other programming languages and environments, you can interact with ZenML resources through the REST API endpoints of your ZenML server instead.
-Checkout the `/docs/` page of your server for an overview of all available endpoints, e.g., [https://demoserver.zenml.io/docs](https://demoserver.zenml.io/docs)
+Checkout the `/docs/` page of your server for an overview of all available endpoints.
 {% endhint %}

 ### Usage Example